A Bit-O History for Parents: Useful background on how we wound up where we are.

-That a family can improve its lot in life.
-That children can go on to achieve more than their parents.
-That children need not the skills of their parents but something more.
-That all children should have access to this opportunity to advance in the world.
-And... that this guided didactic education, not free learning thru play and not laboring for the family, should be a child's primary focus.
+Part of these ideas was that all children should have access to an opportunity to advance in the world.
+And... this guided didactic education, not free learning thru play, not contributing to group tasks, and not laboring for the family, should be a child's primary focus.

-The idea that a childhood’s work IS schooling is really quite new.
-In an agrarian culture the activities and labor of children supports the parents and family as they work to sustain or expand the farm or shop.
-Now that relationship is turned on its head.
+In an agrarian culture the activities and labor of children supports the parents and family as they work to sustain the farm or shop.
+Today that relationship is turned on its head.
 A parent invests energy and time and money in hopes of educating and advancing their children so that they can achieve more than the parents.

-In addition, individual formal tutored didactic education of children has been practiced by the wealthy for a long time but generalized education that reaches all children is actually a rather new creation.
+In addition, individual, formal, tutored, education of children has been practiced by the wealthy for a long time but generalized education that reaches all children is actually a rather new creation.
 How then has childhood education evolved?